Velavee/qr-auth-generator/README.txt

 the program, scan the QR code with Google Authenticator.
 The TOTPs should match the code that Google Authenticator provides.
 There may, however, be some lag between this application and Google Authenticator.

+Quit the program by using Ctrl + C